KC-2001MS/test-page/content/en/product/mywordx.md

 ---
-title: "My Word Xの詳細と使い方【公式】"
-description: "My Word Xは、オリジナルな単語帳を作成するアプリケーションです。様々な情報を登録できるため、より詳しくその単語を覚えることができます。"
+title: "More about My Word X and how to use it"
+description: "My Word X is an application for creating your own vocabulary book.
+You can register various information so that you can memorize the word in more detail."
+keywords: ["My", "Word"]
 ---

 # My Word X